l7mp/stunner/README.md

     <img src="https://img.shields.io/coveralls/github/l7mp/stunner" /></a>
 </p>

-*Note: The below documents the latest development version of STUNner.
+*This is the documentation for the latest development version of STUNner.
 See the documentation for the stable version [here](https://docs.l7mp.io/en/stable).*

 # STUNner: A Kubernetes media gateway for WebRTC